bdecato/bdecato.github.io/index.md

 My full CV is available [here](Papers/CV_BDecato_010121.pdf), although there is no guarantee it is entirely up-to-date.
-A complete suite of contact options are shown below, and I am always open to new collaborations, Github pull requests, and opportunities.
+A complete suite of contact options are shown below, and I am always open to new collaborations, github pull requests, and opportunities.
 Hope to hear from you soon!

 Opinions expressed on this site are personal and are not meant to represent the